besh27/break-out-js/README.md

 # break-out-js
-A pure JS breakout game
+A simple JS breakout game

+This game is based on the steps from http://breakout.enclavegames.com/.